It was a weekend destined to be fantastic and fabulous in every way. Spending it with friends we headed to Manuel Antonio for a weekend vacation.

 I was a happy Yogi Aaron.

 After a while of sailing and relaxing, we arrived at one of the most pristine and beautiful beach coves I have ever seen – Biesanz Bay.
 Planet Dolphin provided snorkels and fins, inviting us to dive in and enjoy watching the 50 species of tropical fish and coral.
-The ocean water was warm and the sights were break taking.
+The ocean water was warm, and the sights were breathtaking.

-Upon returning to the boat, everyone played on the slide and took turns diving from the upper deck into the ocean.
+Upon returning to the boat, everyone played on the slide and took turns diving from the upper deck into the ocean, with a spectacular view of Manuel Antonio.

 Following the fun water activities, we come back on board to enjoy the delicious meal the crew prepared for us: grilled fresh fish brochettes with onion and green pepper and scrumptious dipping sauces, pasta salad with vegetables, homemade pesto sauce, fresh tropical fruit, homemade flan, the freshest Costa Rican coffee, cocktails and natural fruit drinks.
 You will discover the true meaning of the word paradise while surrounded by the lush green landscape and the soothing sounds of the ocean.